 Please note that official transcripts must be sent directly to the OTCAS Transcript Processing Center, and should not be sent to St. Catherine University during the application process.

 Applicants must complete a minimum of 50 cumulative hours in two or more settings through work or volunteer experiences that focus on direct contact in serving vulnerable, disabled, or disadvantaged individuals or populations, and that address health, rehabilitation, disability, quality of life, and/or community issues.
-Provide a detailed summary of your accomplishments demonstrating depth and breadth of your internships, work, volunteer, extracurricular, teaching, research, and leadership experiences.
+These experiences can be in a variety of fields and do not have to be specific to Occupational Therapy as long as the previously stated guidelines are met.

-In the "Experiences" section of the OTCAS application, applicants will list health related experience, volunteer/community enrichment, employment, internships & clinical experiences, observation hours, teaching experience, research, leadership and extracurricular activities.
+In the "Experiences" section of the OTCAS application, applicants can enter employment, extracurricular activities, healthcare experience, internships/clinical experience, research, teaching experience, volunteer and leadership experience.
 A separate “Achievement” section is available to list honors and awards, certifications and publications.
 Be sure to fill out these sections thoughtfully and in a way that expresses to the application review committee an understanding of the OT field, ability to work with others, accomplishments and leadership roles.

 It is highly recommended that you attend one of our information sessions to learn more about the MAOT program and the admission process.